Modi flexes India’s cultural reach on Yoga Day with backbends and corpse poses on the UN lawn

 India has long sought a permanent seat on the Security Council, the U.N.'s most powerful organ.
 India has been elected to a two-year seat several times, most recently for 2021-22.

-During his remarks Wednesday, he noted India's role as a major contributor of troops to U.N. peacekeeping missions.
+During Modi's remarks Wednesday, he noted India's role as a major contributor of troops to U.N. peacekeeping missions.

-Modi planned to head to Washington later Wednesday for a three-day visit that includes an Oval Office meeting with President Joe Biden, an address to a joint meeting of Congress, a White House state dinner and more.
+Modi was headed to Washington later Wednesday for a three-day visit that includes an Oval Office meeting with President Joe Biden, an address to a joint meeting of Congress, a White House state dinner and more.
 Among the plans: a State Department luncheon hosted by Vice President Kamala Harris, whose mother was born in India, and by Secretary of State Antony Blinken.

 The visit comes as both countries are interested in strengthening ties.